matthias-reis/aithir.de/_content/mesh/06-home-base.md

 ---
 name: Entering the Mesh
+year: 2022
-week: 2022-28
+week: 28
 day: 2
 tags:
-  - cyberpunk
+  - Cyberpunk
-  - scifi
+  - SciFi
-  - amwriting
+  - AmWriting
 ---

 The Mesh has four centres on its outer equator - South, West, North and East.